[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ]

 As the next two figures show, the standard heavyweight figure was also used in rugby teams.
 The difference between the two figures illustrated are the bases, the left one being in a rugby base and the right one being in a standard football base.
 The rugby base was deeper than the standard football version and had indents where the rugby ball could rest, although these were only really useful for taking lineouts.
 The rugby base was only produced until 1975, so once these ran out, the teams were sold in plain football bases.
 The example here is from a 1979 international edition.

 The 1981 catalogue shows that later rugby editions were also supplied with zombies, although these figures don't really look the part.
-The final sets used lightweight football figure.
-Whilst the most common place to see these later player types are in full editions of the game, both figures were also supplied in R200 teams, although they were not common.
+Often supplied in sets in the machine printed red/white and blue/white figures used in the football game, I've yet to see a set in a team box.
+The final sets issued used lightweight football figure.
+Again, whilst the most common place to see these later player types are in full editions of the game, lightweights were supplied in team boxes, although they were not common.
 The final team shown above is a R22 Sunderland in lightweight.

 For more details and pictures of rugby teams, please look at the rugby team colours page.